sergeneren/BubbleH/README.md

 After configuring, generate the visual studio solution.
 Build the solution with release configuration.
 Houdini cmake will assure the resulting dll's are installed under your %HOME%/%HOUDINI_VERSION%/dso folder.
 You can open houdini and start using SOP node "Soap Film".
 An icon for the node will also be placed automatically under %HOME%/%HOUDINI_VERSION%/config/Icons

+## Usage
+Soap Film node expects some attributes to be created by the user before solving.
 Please take a look at the provided .hiplc files under "scenes" folder for examples.

 ## Author